 Customer Support

-Bluehost has a very friendly and helpful customer support team, as many Bluehost reviews will tell you.
+Bluehost has an amiable and helpful customer support team, as many Bluehost reviews will tell you.

-The customer support staff will be more than happy to walk you through WordPress-related issues and questions—they aren’t just there to help with the web hosting side of things.
+The customer support staff will be more than happy to answer your WordPress-related issues and questions—they aren’t just there to help with the web hosting side.

-This means if you’re running into any technical challenges or need help with setup, you can simply open a live chat or make a call and get immediate support from Bluehost.
+If you encounter technical challenges or need help with setup, you can open a live chat or call Bluehost for immediate support.

 They’ve also got lots of clear help documentation online if you prefer to troubleshoot things yourself.